edsilv/biiif-workshop/README.md

 Ensure you have [git](https://git-scm.com/) and [nodejs](https://nodejs.org/en/) installed.

-Create a github repo.
+Create a github repo named 'biiif-workshop'.

-Clone it.
+Clone it and `cd` into it.
+Now run:

     npm init -y
     npm i biiif --save